Resources for the Jalview Schools Workbook

 Antibody (1igt defence) - drag this antibody file onto Jalview desktop

-Insulin (6bcx signalling) - drag this insulin file onto Jalview desktop [Note: this can take a while to load]
+Insulin (6bcx signalling) - drag this insulin file onto Jalview desktop [Note: this is a very large file and may take a long time to load]

 Myoglobin (1mbn transport) - drag this myoglobin file onto Jalview desktop